Repointing

 Repointing is the process of renewing the pointing, which is the external part of mortar joints, in masonry construction.
 Over time, weathering and decay cause voids in the joints between masonry units, usually in bricks, allowing the undesirable entrance of water.
 Water entering through these voids can cause significant damage through frost weathering and from salt dissolution and deposition.
 Repointing is also called pointing, or pointing up, although these terms more properly refer to the finishing step in new construction.
+Tuckpointing is also commonly used as a synonym, though its formal definition is technically different.

 History

 Traditionally, mortar was made with lime and sand, producing lime putty.
 In the early 20th century, masons began using Portland cement, a strong, fast drying cement.
 Masonry cement made its appearance in the 1930s, which is a combination of Portland cement and ground limestone.

 Repointing process

 Examining the structure

 Before starting any actual work, building owners examine the masonry units, mortar, and the techniques used in the original construction.
 They try to identify the true problem they are facing and find out what were the causes of the deterioration or cracks.
 If there are cracks or problems in the actual bricks or stone masonry there could be a larger problem that also needs to be addressed.
 If there is a larger issue, repointing may cause further damage.
 If a historic structure needs repointing, building owners usually hire an architectural historian or conservator to help pinpoint the issues.
-If the crack is smaller than 2mm and not causing any major defects, then it is better to leave it and not repoint.
+If the crack is smaller than 2 mm and not causing any major defects, then it is better to leave it and not repoint.
 It is common to see cracking along old repairs because of the shrinkage of hard mortar and the seasonal flexing along the joint.